adchella-te/CE-migration-tool/README.md

 6. Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
 7. FTP test server credentials have to be re-entered at the time of creation.
 8. DNS Server Test Trasport protocol can be set but not fetched.
+9. API support to fetch proxy settings for HTTP server tests not available.

 ### TechStack:
 * Python3